HanniganAirQuality/YPOD-Calibration/README.md

 3. Model timeseries plotting: timeseries data of reference vs model prediction
    - display_pod_data_timeseries toggle will display the raw pod data on this chart
 4. Residual plotting: plots residuals for regression model
+5. Bias plotting: plots bar charts for residuals to show bias
+6. Z-score: z-scores all data in plots etc.
+7. Coefficient plotting: plots the coefficients on each variable in the linear regression
+8. Feature importance plotting: plots the normalized importance of each variable based on it's coefficient (this only applies to z-scored data)